sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/network-troubleshooting.md

 >  4 out of 4 packets returned with sub-1ms response times.
 The local TCP/IP stack is functioning correctly.
-This test does not use the network adapter or any cables — it is purely internal to the operating system.
 A failure here would indicate a corrupted TCP/IP stack or disabled networking service.

 ---